 Parental conflict is challenging because it affects more than just you and your partner.
-Marital and family therapy is often a crucial step with these issues to ensure that your kids are also getting the support they need to process and deal with the conflict in the family unit.
+Marriage and family therapists can help with these issues to ensure that your kids also get the support they need to process and deal with the conflict in the family unit.

 As parents, it can be hard to balance the needs and responsibilities of a family.
 Exhaustion, overwhelm, feelings of an unfair distribution of tasks and responsibilities between partners, disagreements about discipline, and parenting styles all contribute to conflict in the family sphere.